Course - Master Thesis in Architecture - AAR4990

 Further on evaluation

 The candidate's work is presented to two examiners (of which at least one is external) through a physical material consisting of posters, physical scale models, process booklets, etc. It is open for work to be done in digital format (eg, for example, a website) in cases where this is appropriate.
-The candidate is present and presents the material orally to the examiners.
+The candidate presents the material orally to the examiners.
 The candidate's presentation of the work is given within a framework of 30 minutes.
 A further 30 min (45 minutes for pair projects) is then used to discuss the work with the examiner to clarify the quality of the work and the candidate's professional maturity.
-The basis for the evaluation is linked to the physical material and the dialogue with the sensors.
-Oral feedback from examiners takes place in a separate session (digitally) the week after the project presentation / dialogue with examiners.
-After this session, a censorship meeting is held where the censors set a letter grade.
-The grade is set on the basis of an overall assessment of:
+After the presentation and interview session is completed a censors will set a grade in a separate meeting.

 Specific conditions